MitchellJThomas/markdown-cv/index.md

 ## Currently

-System Architect at Tripwire, Inc.
+<a href="https://www.tripwire.com/state-of-security/contributors/mitch-thomas/">System Architect at Tripwire, Inc.,/a>

 ### Specialized in